pierinim/CharmingFit/README.md

-# charmless_fit — UTfit-style Bayesian analysis for charmless two-body B decays
+# CharmingFit — UTfit-style Bayesian analysis for charmless two-body B decays

 This package performs a Bayesian (Monte Carlo importance-sampling) fit of charmless two-body decays of B+, B0, and Bs mesons into ππ, Kπ, and KK final states.